Coy Craft

-Coy Craft (born May 23, 1997) is a former American soccer player.
+Coy Craft (born May 23, 1997) is an American former soccer player.

 Career

 Youth

 Craft joined the FC Dallas academy in 2011, where he played with the side that won five consecutive U.S. Soccer Development Academy Texas/Frontier Division titles.

 Professional

 Craft signed a professional Homegrown Player contract with FC Dallas on August 1, 2013.
-He made his debut on October 25, 2014 as an 84th-minute substitute in a 0–2 loss against Portland Timbers.
+He made his debut on October 25, 2014, as an 84th-minute substitute in a 0–2 loss against Portland Timbers.

 International

 Craft was selected to the U.S. squad for the 2017 CONCACAF U-20 Championship.
 The U.S. ended up winning the tournament.
 Craft successfully converted his penalty kick in the penalty shootout victory over Honduras in the championship match.